Proving Your Case

 The employee handbook is the bible by which your actions should be governed.
 Know your own commitments and responsibilities, as well as those of your employer.
 See if they have violated their own written policy.
 Look particularly for promises of the employer regarding at‑will policy, fairness, progressive discipline, equal opportunity, “bumping rights,” and evaluations.

 A supervisor’s manual may set forth discipline or a termination procedure not otherwise contained in an employee’s handbook.
 Compare the stated procedure of the company with their actions in your situation.

 5. Policy Memoranda

-In addition to the supervisor’s manual and they employee handbook, these documents relate company policy.
+In addition to the supervisor’s manual and the employee handbook, these documents relate to company policy.
 Ask the Human Resources Department for past copies.
 Match the policies with the company’s actions.

 Evaluate the practice of the company in terms of its own actions with its stated policy.
 Your employer’s policy is often established through dealings with you and other employees in the past.